gcalmettes/reveal.js-d3/README.md

 - `data-scroll`: "yes" (default) / "no".
 Controls the [scrolling attribute](https://www.w3schools.com/tags/att_iframe_scrolling.asp) of the iframe.
 (Thanks [@nbremer](https://github.com/gcalmettes/reveal.js-d3/issues/12) for the suggestion)
 - `data-preload` (lazy loading): this plugin is compatible with the [lazy loading option of Reveal.js](https://github.com/hakimel/reveal.js#lazy-loading).
 To lazy load the iframe, set the [`viewDistance` option in the Reveal configuration](https://github.com/hakimel/reveal.js#configuration) and add the `data-preload` attribute to your container.
 See the [demo](https://gcalmettes.github.io/reveal.js-d3/demo/) to see this feature in action.
+- `data-no-background`: When you embed a visualization in the background, it will be considered as a true [Reveal.js slide background](https://github.com/hakimel/reveal.js#slide-backgrounds) (and so it can extend outside of the slide area).
+If you want your embedded content to be contained within the limited portion of the screen defined by the slide area, you can add the `data-no-background` attribute to the `<section>` tag.
+See the [demo](https://gcalmettes.github.io/reveal.js-d3/demo/) to see this feature in action.

 ### Adding and controlling animations/transitions for the visualization(s)